Feodor struts onto the stage of theology like a peacock with borrowed feathers, parading ignorance as insight:

 “The angel Gabriel doesn’t say ‘Hail, Mary.’
 Gabriel says, ‘Chaíre, kecharitōménē!’
 ‘Greetings, you‑who‑have‑been‑fully‑graced‑forever.’”

-This proposed translation is overstated as well as romanticized.
+This proposed translation is overstated and romanticized.
 Chaíre simply means “Greetings” or “Rejoice,” a common salutation in Greek letters and encounters.
-The participle kecharitōménē is indeed perfect passive, but it is not a pronoun nor an imperative.
+The participle kecharitōménē is indeed perfect passive, but it is not functioning as a pronoun or imperative.
 It describes Mary as one who “has been favored” and remains in that state.
 The perfect tense indicates a completed action with present relevance, not eternal permanence.
 Most modern translations render this as “favored one” or “highly favored.”
-The claim “fully‑graced forever” imports theological conclusions into grammar that does not demand them.
+The rendering “fully‑graced forever” imports theological conclusions into grammar that does not demand them.

 “The verb turned into a pronoun, kecharitōménē, is in the perfect imperative passive form.
 Meaning an action received that permanently characterizes the receiver.”